JamieHeather/radiation-induced-lymphopenia-paper-analysis/README.md

 # Radiotherapy induced lymphopenia:
 ## Photons versus protons paper analysis

-### A collaboration between the Cobbold and Hong labs at MGH, 2018-2020*

-This repository contains all of the scripts used to generate the data for the *\[TODO manuscript in preparation\]*.
+This repository contains all of the scripts used to generate the data for the *\[TODO manuscript in preparation\]*&ast;.

 The input TCR data is stored in one of two places, in different formats.
-Users have the choice of downloading [the raw data from the immuneACCESS resource]([https://clients.adaptivebiotech.com/pub/heather-2020](https://clients.adaptivebiotech.com/pub/heather-2020)), or the AIRR-seq Community compliant format as produced by running the data through [```immunoseq2airr```](https://github.com/JamieHeather/immunoseq2airr), available from (TODO LINK TO GO HERE).
+Users have the choice of downloading [the raw data from the immuneACCESS resource]([https://clients.adaptivebiotech.com/pub/heather-2020](https://clients.adaptivebiotech.com/pub/heather-2020)), or the AIRR-seq Community compliant format as produced by running the data through [```immunoseq2airr```](https://github.com/JamieHeather/immunoseq2airr), available from https://doi.org/10.5281/zenodo.11480289.

 To conveniently execute all of the required analyses, and thus generate all the plots and intermediate files, follow these steps: